tidepool-org/lzo-decompress/README.md

 `lzo-decompress` is an [N-API](https://nodejs.org/api/n-api.html) wrapper around the LZO implementation of [FFMpeg's libavutil](https://github.com/FFmpeg/FFmpeg/tree/master/libavutil) library.
 It uses version 3 of N-API which is [only available](https://nodejs.org/api/n-api.html#n_api_n_api_version_matrix) on Node v10 and higher.

+This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv3](https://www.gnu.org/licenses/lgpl.html) and its source can be downloaded [here](https://github.com/FFmpeg/FFmpeg/tree/master/libavutil).

 ## Usage

 ```